-Elonda Clay is the Director of the Library at the Methodist Theological School in Ohio.
-She is also a scholar of religion and PhD candidate in Theology and Religious Studies at Vrije Universiteit Amsterdam, Netherlands.
+Elonda holds a MLIS degree from the University of Missouri-Columbia, a BS from Kansas State University, an MTS from the Lutheran School of Theology, an M.Div. from the Interdenominational Theological Center, and is currently a Vrije Universiteit Amsterdam, Netherlands doctoral candidate in Theology and Religious Studies.
 Her work has been supported by the American Society for Human Genetics, the Forum for Theological Education, the John Templeton Foundation, the Andrew Mellon Foundation, the United Methodist Women of Color, GreenFaith Coalition for the Environment, and Forschungsinstitut für Philosophie Hannover (Research Institute for Philosophy Hannover, Germany).